siddiquagig/parserappAWS/README.md

 ## Application in Action

-Hit the Gitlab service and push the code, you will also see your pipelines
+Hit the Gitlab service using the credentials and push the code, you will also see your pipelines

 The application will look like